marcurdy/dfir-toolset/WindowsLateralDetection.md

     * Shellbags or ntuser.dat's MountPoints2 for use of C$, ADMIN$, IPC$
     * Staging malware or accessing sensitive files
     * Vista or later requires domain admin or built-in admin rights
+  * Logon using RunAs (eventid below)
   * Track admin activity where special logon 4672 == an administrative account
-  * Logon using RunAs (eventid below)
   * Domain Admin anomalies
-  * New accounts created locally (eventid below)
+  * New accounts created locally or administrative rights granted to existing (eventid below)
   * Workstation to workstation connections based off hostname/ip lookups
   * Pass the Hash (PTH): 4776 from local account with 4624 showing network logon
+  * Kerberos TGT/TS
+    * Use klist.exe to list session details and determine if time is > MaxTicketAge
+    * Domain field in 4624, 4634, 4672 should be the shortname
+  * Account logs into many remote hosts in too short a time

 * Suspicious Services
   * Locate services run outside of service accounts
   * Reference an executable in a non-standard directory
+  * Blank fields which normally hold values
   * New service installed (eventid below)
   * Set to a stopped state (eventid below)
   * Service crashed (eventid below)